CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-spree-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami Spree Stack provides a click-through solution to install and configure Spree on the Linux platform.
+Through the CenturyLink Blueprint integration, Spree provides a click-through solution to install and configure Spree on the Linux platform.

 For more information, please visit http://spreecommerce.com